Solution to a problem of Erd\H{o}s on the chromatic index of hypergraphs with bounded codegree: The extremal case

-To prove Lemma~\ref{extremal-case-lemma}, the general strategy is to find a large matching in the complement of the line graph of $\cH$.
-Such a matching naturally gives rise to a colouring of $\cH$ with colour classes of sizes one and two.
+where each colour class has size at most one.
+Thus, to prove Lemma~\ref{extremal-case-lemma}, the general strategy is to find a large matching in the complement of the line graph of $\cH$.
+Such a matching naturally gives rise to a proper edge-colouring of $\cH$ with colour classes of sizes one and two.
 More precisely, for a hypergraph $\cH$, recall that $L(\cH)$ denotes the line graph of $\cH$ and $\overline{L(\cH)}$ denotes its complement.
-First we need the following simple observation which directly follows from~\cite[p.~152]{erdos1979choosability}.\COMMENT{They only prove it for complete multipartite graphs with parts of size two, but we can reduce to this case by first greedily coloring vertices in parts of size one.
+First we need the following observation.
+It directly follows from the lemma~\cite[p.~152]{erdos1979choosability} that $\chi_\ell (K_{2 \ast r}) = r$ for all $r \in \mathbb{N}$, where $K_{2 \ast r}$ is a complete $r$-partite graph with all parts of size two.
+It also follows immediately from~\cite[Lemma~4.2]{KP18}. \COMMENT{They only prove it for complete multipartite graphs with parts of size two, but we can reduce to this case by first greedily coloring vertices in parts of size one.
 It also follows immediately from~\cite[Lemma~4.2]{KP18}.}

 \begin{obs} Let $k,n \in \mathbb{N}$, and let $\cH$ be an $n$-vertex hypergraph.
 If there is a matching $N$ in $\overline{L(\cH)}$ of size at least $e(\cH) - k$, then $\chi_\ell'(\cH) \leq k$. \end{obs}